29TanayRaj/RAG-Using-Local-LLMs/README.md

 - **Ollama** for local LLM models.
 - **FAISS** for embedding-based document retrieval.

+### How to use this app in your local system.

 ### Usage
-To get started, clone the repository and follow the instructions in the README to set up the environment and start the app.
+To get started, clone the repository and follow the instructions below to set up the environment and start the app.

+- **Setup a Enviroment**: Use python 3.10.0 or above to setup a virtual environment in python, one can use virtualenv for the same.
+- **Installing the Libraries**: Use the requirements.txt file to install the required python dependencies.
+- **Ollama**: Intall Ollama, and download models **Llama 3.1**, **Mistral**, **Gemma 2**, and **LLaVA** for LLMS and **nomic-embed-text** for embeddings.
+One need not to install
 ---
 #### References:
-These Resoreces helped me complete this project
+These Resoreces helped me complete this project:

 1. What is RAG?
 (Retrieval Augmented Generation) on Clarifai Computer Vision By Ian Kelk https://www.clarifai.com/blog/what-is-rag-retrieval-augmented-generation